intermine/im-docs/docs/database/data-sources/library/ensembl-core.rst

 --------------------------------------------------

-Add Ensembl to the list of datasources to be integrated
+Add Ensembl core to the list of datasources to be integrated
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This is located in the project.xml file, and it should look something like: